rainflop000/mnist-unet-image-enhancement-classification/README.md

 This repository contains a deep learning project that combines image enhancement and classification using a modified U-Net architecture.
 The project focuses on recovering high-quality images from deliberately degraded MNIST digits while simultaneously classifying them.

+This project was originally created as part of a university assignment and subsequently refactored.

 ## Project Overview

 The project implements two versions of the solution: